Contact Us for a Free Consultation (213) 542-0979

 Closing Arguments

 So, after the defense is done putting on their case, there will then be closing arguments and the jury will then deliberate.
-In a criminal trial, the jury has got to find the defendant guilty or not guilty unanimously.
+In a criminal trial, the jury has to find the defendant guilty or not guilty unanimously.
 In other words, everybody has to be on the same page.
 There has to be a unanimous verdict where all twelve jurors make the decision the person is either innocent or guilty.

 So, this is one of the first instructions that I've kind of broken down for you.
-It's CALCRIM 100 Jury Instructions, and basically what it's talking about is the trial process, how it works and what the role of the jurors is going to be within that criminal jury trial process.
+It's CALCRIM 100 Jury Instructions, and basically, what it's talking about is the trial process, how it works, and what the role of the jurors is going to be within that criminal jury trial process.

-If you need more explanation because you yourself are going to trial or a loved on wants to go to trial in a criminal case in Los Angeles, give me a call.
+If you need more explanation because you are going to trial or a loved one wants to go to trial in a criminal case in Los Angeles, give me a call.
 We'll sit down.
 If you're looking to hire an attorney and you're looking to find out how the process works, that's exactly what we will do when we sit down and talk under the cloak of the attorney/client privilege.

 Related Resources: